devloperHicham/config-data/README.md

 # config-data
-will hold only .yml files
+will hold only .yml files  yes